-Rep. Myrick is resubmitting the Scott Gardner Act, named for the victim of a drunk-driving illegal alien
+Rep. Myrick is resubmitting the Scott Gardner Act, named for the victim of a drunk-driving illegal alien, in this session.

 Myrick said the Gardner Act only deals with illegal immigrants charged with drunk driving because that falls within the federal government's responsibility.
 She encouraged people to talk with state leaders about strengthening other DWI laws.